 Where’er ye meet with evil, within you or without

 charge for the God of battles and put the foe to rout.

-As all y’all will know I am not religious, but I am an Anglican.
+As all, y’all will know I am not religious, but I am an Anglican.
 It was a joy to be made welcome in St Helier’s beautiful Parish Church – as an Anglican I felt immediately at home.
 I freely admit to being moved as the splendid organist started to play Charles Wesley’s fine anthem And Can It Be (Hymn 588, Hymns Ancient and Modern).
-Folk tend to get wound up on theological issues end up missing the point – a life lived according to Christian values is a good life, well lived.
+Folk tend to get wound up on theological issues and end up missing the point – a life lived according to Christian values is a good life, well-lived.

 In the words of this morning’s service, we should do justly, love mercy and walk humbly with God.
 I’m still struggling with the humble bit, as I’m not that humble, I’m afraid, but in the words of the song two out of three ain’t bad!

 Michael Shrimpton was a barrister from his call to the Bar in London in 1983 until being disbarred in 2019 over a fraudulently obtained conviction.
 He is a specialist in National Security and Constitutional Law, Strategic Intelligence and Counter-terrorism.
 He is a former Adjunct Professor of Intelligence Studies at the American Military University.